 The increasing pet spending trends are not limited to food and treats; the growing number of pet industry trends has branched out to pet health and wellness, grooming, and accessories.
 Let’s take a detailed look at some of the major pet industry statistics.

-The 20 Pet Industry Statistics to Know in 2023
+The 20 Pet Industry Statistics

 - The global pet market is worth $261 billion.